-- 170. West Face and Boland have suffered significant damages as a result of the conduct of the Counterclaim Defendants pleaded above.
-Among other things: - (a) Current West Face investors have redeemed their investments and withdrawn the proceeds in question from West Face's investment funds, thereby reducing the management fees that West Face can earn; - (b) Potential West Face investors have been deterred from investing with West Face, thereby further reducing the management fees that West Face can earn; and
+- (a) associated West Face with unsavoury events and allegations in the eyes of current and potential investors: - (b) created the impression that anyone associated with West Face could potentially be the subject of "sting" operations or defamation, thereby deterring individuals from investing or associating with West Face; - (c) scared away potential employees who could have helped grow and develop West Face's business, as a result of the risk that all West Face employees are potential targets of "sting" activities by sophisticated international intelligence operatives like Black Cube; - (d) resulted in West Face employees resigning in order to remove themselves from the controversy associated with West Face and Boland; - (e) (a)Current caused West Face investors have redeemed to redeem their investments and withdrawn withdraw the proceeds in question from West Face's investment funds, thereby reducing the management fees that West Face can earn; - (f) (b)Potential West Face deterred potential investors have been deterred from investing with West Face, thereby further reducing the management fees that West Face can earn; and

-- (c) West Face has incurred hundreds of thousands of dollars in expenses associated with the retention of legal, investigative and technical advisors in order to determine who played a role in and is responsible for the conduct pleaded above. - 171.
-Boland has also suffered severe reputational harm as a result of the conduct of the Counterclaim Defendants referred to above.
+- (g) forced West Face to delay distributing all of the legitimate proceeds from the sale of WIND to investors in West Face managed investment funds; and - (h) (c)West Face has incurred forced West Face to incur hundreds of thousands of dollars in expenses associated with the retention of legal, investigative and technical advisors in order to determine who played a role in and is responsible for the conduct pleaded above. - 195.
+171.Boland has also suffered severe reputational harm as a result of the conduct of the Counterclaim Defendants referred to Black Cube Campaign and campaign of defamation described in more detail above.
 His conduct, ethics and character have been severely and repeatedly impugned, which has harmed his ability to raise capital for business ventures at West Face and elsewhere and has otherwise limited his ability to pursue his professional activities.
-Moreover, Boland is personally registered with various securities regulators across Canada and subject to the jurisdiction of U.S. regulators, and the conduct of the Counterclaim Defendants has improperly endangered his standing and reputation with those regulators. - In the extraordinary circumstances of this case, a very substantial award of punitive damages is appropriate, having regard to the high-handed, willful, wanton, reckless, contemptuous and contumelious conduct of the Counterclaim Defendants.
+Moreover, Boland is personally registered with various securities regulators across Canada and subject to the jurisdiction of U.S. regulators, and the conduct of the Counterclaim Defendants has improperly endangered his standing and reputation with those regulators. - 196.
+172.In the extraordinary circumstances of this case, a-very substantial award of awards of aggravated and punitive damages is are appropriate, having regard to the high-handed, willful, wanton, reckless, contemptuous and contumelious conduct of the Counterclaim Defendants.
 Their conduct, and the conduct of others acting for them or on their behalf, has been truly deplorable and should shock the conscience of the Court.
-The sting on Justice Newbould described above, and the efforts of the Catalyst Defendants to take full advantage of that sting, amount to a full frontal assault on the administration of justice.
+The sting on Justice Newbould described above, and the efforts of the

+Catalyst Defendants to take full advantage of that sting, amount to a full frontal assault on the administration of justice.

-J. The Catalyst Defendants Are Vexatious Litigants
+L. J.The Catalyst Defendants Are Vexatious Litigants